 There are two lecture periods each week where live lectures may be given that blend the presentation of information with student-instructor and student-student interaction.
-Each lecture will have a credit/no-credit quiz (15% of course grade) of multiple choice questions.
-The lecture quizzes are due every Sunday.
+Some informational content will be provided in live or pre-recorded minilectures (5-15 minutes each).
+Each mini-lecture will have a credit/no-credit quiz (15% of course grade) of 1-3 multiple choice questions.
+Some of these lecture class periods will be dedicated to group meetings with the instructors.